data-miner00/notes/content/articles/devops/bicep.md

 ## What-If

-Use `what-if` for previewing changes made to the resources in the environment before commiting it.
+Use `what-if` for previewing changes made to the resources in the environment before committing it.
 This can prevent any accidental destruction during the deployment.

 ```
 az deployment group what-if --resource-group my-rg --template-file main.bicep